Frequently Asked Questions

 If therapy is working, you definitely feel like its work!

-A client once said, "it hurts so good."
 It's HARD to look at our own stuff but with the right support in the right way at the right time, it can feel rejuvenating and empowering alongside the difficulty.

 While sometimes it can get worse before it gets better (often because we have avoided looking at something for a while), there is often an accompanying feeling of relief that you are doing something to address whatever is coming up rather than turning to usual defenses.